 - 15. Modern Thermodynamics, D. Kondepundi and I. Prigogine, J. Wiley (1998).
 Class: 536.7 KON.
 The book claims to treat equilibrium and non-equilibrium thermodynamics from a common perspective.
 It discusses Onsager's reciprocity principle and the law of minimum entropy production. - 16.
 Noise and Fluctuations, D. K. C. MacDonald, J. Wiley (1962).
-Unfortunately this book is out of print and there is no copy in the RHUL library.
+Unfortunately this book was out of print and there is no copy in the RHUL library.
+However it is now issued as a Dover reprint.

 This book is a highly idiosyncratic introduction to a selection of topics in non-equilibrium statistical mechanics.
 If you are interested in this topic you will find the book a good read with many insights into traditional questions.